awesome-soft/awesome-macos/README.md

 ## Network Analysis
 * [Wireshark](https://www.wireshark.org/) - Wireshark is the world’s foremost and widely-used network protocol analyzer.
 * [Charles](https://www.charlesproxy.com/) - Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
+* [Paw](https://paw.cloud/) - Paw is a full-featured and beautifully designed Mac app that makes interaction with REST services delightful.

 ## Office
 * [Microsoft Excel](https://products.office.com/en-us/excel)